 - Natural and Cultural Resources

-As part of the RSFLG, the Program Management Office (PMO) tracks funds and outcomes across the Federal interagency partners for the 2017 Hurricanes (Harvey, Irma, Maria, Florence and Michael, and the 2017 and 2018 California wildfires.
-The purpose of the PMO is to provide accountability and transparency, enhance coordination and collaboration, and facilitate outcome driven recovery across the Federal government.
+As part of the RSFLG, the Program Management Office (PMO) tracks disaster funding and outcomes across the federal interagency partners for the largest disasters since 2017, including Hurricanes Harvey, Irma, Maria, Florence and Michael, and the 2017 and 2018 California wildfires.
+The purpose of the PMO is to provide accountability and transparency, enhance coordination and collaboration, and facilitate outcome driven recovery across the federal government.